|Home English Facebook Donate|

-LDS critics maintain that the Church has serious credibility issues as they have taught and still teach that Joseph translated the BOM using the Urim & Thummim that came with the gold plates in the stone box when they apparently know that's not the way it happened.
-They do not consistently teach how it actually occurred, possibly since it can be disturbing to many members and some may lose their testimonies over them.
-Critics believe members have a right to know the actual history of the Church and not alternate versions, especially if the purpose is simply to keep members from doubting.
+LDS critics maintain that the Church has credibility issues as they have taught, and still generally teach, that Joseph translated the BOM using the Nephite Interpreters known as the Urim and Thummim that came with the gold plates in the stone box when they know that's not the way it happened.
+The Church does not transparently and consistently teach how the translation actually occurred.
+Critics believe members have a right to know the actual history of the Church and not alternate versions.

-Joseph Smith used the seer stones referred to as the Urim & Thummim to translate the Book of Mormon to various scribes, Oliver Cowdery being the scribe used for most of the Book of Mormon.
-The Urim & Thummim was preserved in the stone box, along with the gold plates, for over 1,500 years for the purpose of enabling Joseph Smith to translate the writings on the gold plates.
+Joseph Smith used the seer stones referred to as the Urim and Thummim to translate the Book of Mormon to various scribes, Oliver Cowdery being the scribe used for most of the Book of Mormon.
+The Urim and Thummim was preserved in a stone box, along with the gold plates, for over 1,500 years for the purpose of enabling Joseph Smith to translate the writings on the gold plates.

-Numerous illustrations in all the various official church magazines, including the Ensign, various church books and in paintings adorning LDS chapels, temples and visitor's centers throughout the world depict Joseph translating the Book of Mormon by showing him in deep concentration as he studied the golden plates.
+Numerous illustrations in various official church magazines (including the Ensign), books, paintings adorning LDS chapels, temples and visitor's centers throughout the world, all depict Joseph translating the Book of Mormon by showing him studying the golden plates, often touching the plates.
 The impression given is that the dictation process involved Joseph's direct visual contact with the plates.
-Usually there was a blanket between Joseph and the scribe.
+In some depictions there was a blanket between Joseph and the scribe.
 The various scribes were never allowed to see the plates as Joseph was translating.

 Some illustrations show Joseph with the Urim and Thummim attached to the breastplate as described by Joseph in this 1970s version of the Book of Mormon reader: